TerbiumSDK/Web/README.md

-# Web
+# Terbium SDK Web
-Template for using Terbium SDK inside a website.
+This is a template for website using the Terbium SDK